Abarim Publications' online Biblical Greek Dictionary

 - The noun επιλυσις (epilusis), meaning figuring out or tying together (2 Peter 1:20 only).

 - The noun καταλυμα (kataluma), denoting a "relaxery"; a place to take a load off: an inn or such haunt of repose.
 Quite significantly, there was famously no room for Jesus in the relaxery (Luke 2:7), yet His mission-defining Last Supper was held in just such a place (Mark 14:14, Luke 22:11).
 This word occurs only these three times in the New Testament.

 - The noun λυσις (lusis), meaning a loosening or divorce (1 Corinthians 7:27 only).

 - Together with the noun τελος (telos), meaning yield, or proceeds from the sale of a product: the verb λυσιτελεω (lusiteleo), which describes the severing of a yield from the process that produces it; to extract value from a production cycle, and thus simply: to profit, or to be profitable.
-This word occurs in the Bible only ones, namely in Luke 17:2, where it remains open for interpretation.
+This word occurs in the Bible only once, namely in Luke 17:2, where it remains open for interpretation.
 Traditionally commentators thought that Jesus offered a preferable fate; here at Abarim Publications we suspect He spoke of a deserved fate of someone who tried to profit from making little ones stumble.

 - The noun λυτρον (lutron), denoting a ransom or price to redeem captives (Matthew 20:28 and Mark 10:45 only).
 The English word "ransom" has to do with "reckoning", as both come from the Latin word for redemption.
 Still, our word ransom is mostly associated with kidnapping and criminal coercion, but our noun λυτρον (lutron) is a word that purely reflects our verb λυω (luo), to loosen, release or disintegrate.
 Our word describes the price required to achieve that.
 In the Bible it describes the price Jesus paid to free His people, and liberate them from whatever bondage they got themselves into — mostly from the bondage of sin, slavery and death.
 From this noun come:

 - Together with the preposition αντι (anti), meaning in place of: the noun αντιλυτρον (antilutron), that which is traded for freedom: freedom-cost (1 Timothy 2:6 only).